-To obtain cost estimates for the proposed changes, the Department and Board requested members of the regulated community and technical advisory committee complete cost questionnaires.
-The cost questionnaire was sent to laboratory directors and the regulated health care providers.
+To obtain cost estimates for the proposed changes, the Department and Board requested members of the regulated community and technical advisory committee complete cost questionnaires in 2019 and 2020.
+The 2019 cost questionnaire was sent to laboratory directors and the regulated health care providers and facilities.
 The Department received seven completed cost questionnaires in response.
+In 2020, a supplemental cost questionnaire was sent to laboratory directors and the regulated health care providers intended to capture potential costs associated with additional demographic reporting requirements.
+The Department received five completed supplemental cost questionnaires in response (one from a respondent who had also completed the survey in 2019), and staff followed up via phone with three of the respondents to clarify the requirements of the rules and the responses.
 Cost information is summarized in the following section-by-section analysis.